ChibiBlasphem/themthem/README.md

 ![License: MIT](https://img.shields.io/npm/l/themthem)

-Themthem is a library of tools which lets you manage your CSS variables and tokens based on a Typescript interface.
+Themthem (pronounced like "temtem" `/temtem/`) is a library of tools which lets you manage your CSS variables and tokens based on a Typescript interface.

 ## Install